 \subsection{The \acf{cE}}

-The function of the \acl{cE} is two-fold: 1) it is received by the reflex $H_{R}$ to generate the reflex action $A_{R}$, as described above, and 2) it serves as an instructive feedback for the learner.
+The function of \acl{cE} is two-fold: 1) it is received by the reflex $H_{R}$ to generate the reflex action $A_{R}$, as described above, and 2) it serves as instructive feedback for the learner.
 Through iterations, the non-zero \ac{cE} signal tunes the internal parameters of the \ac{SaR} network.
-The learning terminates when $A_{P}$ fends off the disturbance at node \textcircled{ {3}} precisely and persistently.
-In this case, the reflex loop is no longer evoked, \ac{cE} remains at zero, the learner undergoes no further changes, and thus, the \ac{SaR} network has successfully generated the forward model of the reflex, in a similar fashion to the model-based learning paradigms presented in the work by \citet{porr2002isotropic,porr2006strongly,porr2003isotropic}.
+The learning terminates when $A_{P}$ precisely and persistently counters the disturbance at node \textcircled{ {3}}.
+In this case, the reflex loop is no longer evoked, \ac{cE} remains at zero, and the learner undergoes no further changes.
+Thus, the \ac{SaR} network will have successfully generated the forward model of the reflex, similar to the model-based learning paradigms presented in the work by \citet{porr2002isotropic,porr2006strongly,porr2003isotropic}.